The Story of G.I. Joe: Cast

+Credits from the AFI Catalog of Feature Films:

 Casting notes

 Casting for the role of Pyle began in June 1944.
 Pyle had pleaded: "For God's sake, don't let them make me look like a fool."
 Producer Lester Cowan considered James Gleason and Walter Brennan for the lead role but selected Meredith because he was lesser known.
 Meredith had been serving as a captain in the Army, and the Army refused to release him from active duty.
 According to Meredith, the Army was overruled by presidential advisor Harry Hopkins, and his honorable discharge from the Army was approved personally by General George C. Marshall.
 Meredith spent time with Pyle, who was recuperating in New Mexico from the emotional effects of surviving an accidental bombing by the Army Air Forces at the start of Operation Cobra in Normandy.
 Pyle approved of the casting of Meredith and said that he believed Meredith to be the best choice after the death of British actor Leslie Howard in a plane crash.
 The studio had wanted to place a leading-man type in the main role, but Wellman wanted a physically smaller man such as Meredith to better portray the middle-aged Pyle.
 As a compromise, Mitchum was chosen to play Bill Walker.
 The film was one of Mitchum's earliest starring roles.

 Nine war correspondents are listed as technical advisors in the film's credits, three of whom appear in the scene in which Pyle learns that he has won the Pulitzer Prize.

 Wellman's wife, actress Dorothy Coonan Wellman, appears in an uncredited speaking role as Lt.
 Elizabeth "Red" Murphy, the combat-zone bride of character "Wingless" Murphy.

 The Army agreed to Wellman's request for 150 soldiers, who were training in California for deployment to the Pacific and had all been veterans of the Italian campaign, as extras during the six weeks of filming in late 1944.
 The War Department allowed the men to grow beards for their roles.
 Wellman insisted that actual soldiers speak much of the dialogue for authenticity.
 He also insisted that the film's Hollywood actors live and train with the soldiers.